Food Allergies

 The approach to the diagnosis of food allergy requires consideration of the history, the epidemiology of food allergic disease, cross-reactivity, and the degree of positivity of tests; these must be evaluated to assist in diagnosis.
 Simple tests for food-specific IgE antibodies are available, but the clinician must appreciate that a positive test for food-specific IgE primarily denotes sensitization and may not confirm clinical allergy.
 A physician-supervised oral food challenge may be required for diagnosis.

-When the history of an allergic reaction to a food suggests that the onset of symptoms is delayed by hours or days following ingestion, adjust the timing and monitoring of the challenge to correspond to these characteristics.
+When the history of an allergic reaction to a food suggests that the onset of symptoms is delayed by hours or days following ingestion, adjust the timing and monitoring of the challenge to correspond to these characteristics and consider FPIES or eosinophilic gut disease as well as non-allergic etiologies.

-Because specific laboratory tests for some food hypersensitivities are not available, diagnosing non–IgE-mediated food allergies (eg, cow milk–induced and soy-induced enterocolitis syndromes or allergic eosinophilic gastroenteritis) is more difficult than diagnosing IgE-mediated food allergies.
+Because specific laboratory tests for some food hypersensitivities are not available, diagnosing non-gE–mediated food allergies (eg, cow milk–induced and soy-induced enterocolitis syndromes or allergic eosinophilic gastroenteritis) is very reliant on history.

-In cases of allergic eosinophilic gastroenteritis, a biopsy may need to be performed.
-Elimination diets with gradual reintroduction of foods and supervised oral food challenges are often needed to help identify the causative foods.
+In cases of allergic eosinophilic gastroenteritis, a biopsy may needed to confirm the diagnosis, but it will not specifically identify the causative food.
+Elimination diets with gradual reintroduction of foods and supervised oral food challenges are often needed for identification of the causative food or foods.

 The successful administration of oral food challenges to young children requires a great deal of preparation, patience, and creativity.
 Young children may refuse to ingest the challenged food.
 Prior planning with the family is important to choose proper vehicles (eg, juice, cereal, solid food) for disguising the challenged substance.[75]